sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 see in :numref:`fig-efa5` that the proportion of overall variance in the data that is accounted for by the five factors is 46\%.
 Factor one accounts for around 10\% of the variance, factors two to four around 9\% each, and factor five just over 7\%.
-This isn’t great; it would have been better if the overall solution accounted for a more substantive proportion of the variance in our data.
+Thit is not great; it would have been better if the overall solution accounted for a more substantive proportion of the variance in our data.